ConsenSysMesh/storm/Proposal.md

-  automatic discovery and DNS setup...) is to transfer the certificates of launched instances back to the user, populating his `~/.docker/machine/machines` folder just like `docker-machine` would, but without the need for each cloud provider credentials and keys, allowing resource management across an organization's or individual's cloud providers accounts.
+  automatic discovery and DNS setup...) is to transfer the certificates of launched instances back to the user, populating his `~/.docker/machine/machines` folder just like `docker-machine` would, but without the need for each cloud provider's credentials and keys, allowing resource management across an organization's or individual's cloud providers accounts.

   ```
   dockerized instance <-- (cert) docker-machine[storm] (cert) --> local
   ```